Important notice: Beware of scammers pretending to represent InData Labs

 Of course, the technology is not limited to retail.
 Predictive analysis can be used in many businesses like healthcare (allocating beds in wards), aviation (learning about potential malfunctions), the financial sector (analyzing fraudsters’ behavior), and many more.

-Retail and Predictive Analytics: Examples
+Retail and predictive analytics: Examples

 This technology may seem costly enough to be used only by world-known companies like Walmart or Amazon.
 But these giants aren’t the only users of predictive analytics.

-Auchan, Geo-Tracking
+Auchan, geo-tracking

 Auchan uses geo-tracking to let buyers know about nearby stores.
 They also send push notifications when people are inside the store to notify about specific current promotions or goods on sale.
 That’s a great way to create a loyal customer base.
 And the more loyal your customers are, the more they’re going to spend with you.